demonh3x/demonh3x.github.io/_posts/2015-03-05-optimizing-the-communication.md

 [magic]: https://twitter.com/ianbach/status/564938305251192832

-The speed of the communication between the programmer and the computer is the time difference between the moment you write code and the computer tells you everytihng is ok.
+The speed of the communication between the programmer and the computer is the time difference between the moment you write code and the computer tells you everything is OK.
 The more frequent you run the tests, the faster the communication is.
 By automating the execution of the tests after saving, I made the communication faster.